 An Interactive Database on the U.S. Nonprofit Economy

-America's nonprofit sector employs the third largest workforce of any of the 18 industries into which statistical authorities divide the American economy.
-What is more, it is adding employment at a rate that exceeds that of the country's business sector.
-Yet, due to the way national economic data are kept, these facts are unknown to most policymakers--as well as to most leaders in the nonprofit sector itself.
+America's nonprofit sector employs the third largest workforce of any of the 18 industries into which statistical authorities divide the American economy as well as the third largest employee payroll.
+Yet, due to the way national economic data are kept, these facts are unknown to most policymakers-as well as to most leaders in the nonprofit sector itself.

-To ensure these data can be more readily available to a much broader array of users, the Center has created Nonprofit Works.
-With this site, users can now not only access these U.S. nonprofit employment, establishment, and wage data on the national, state, county, and industry levels, but can also place those data into context by comparing nonprofits to their counterparts in other sectors, as well as assess the demand for the services provided by the nonprofit sector by looking at corresponding population and income data from the U.S. Census Bureau and other sources.
+To make these data more readily available to a much broader array of users, the Center has created Nonprofit Works.
+With this site, users can now not only access these U.S. nonprofit employment, establishment, and wage data on the national, state, county, Metropolitan Statistical Area (MSA), and field of activity levels, but can also place those data into context by comparing nonprofits to their counterparts in other sectors, as well as assess the demand for the services provided by the nonprofit sector by looking at corresponding population and income data from the U.S. Census Bureau and other sources.

 We believe that making these data available can have a powerful transformative impact on how nonprofits are perceived, and therefore on the support they can garner for their important work.
 In particular, we believe that access to these data will:

 - Increase the visibility and credibility of the nonprofit sector in the eyes of policymakers, the business community, the media, and the general public;